 - Law enforcement took actions based on the known criminal history of the individual

-Publishing GoFundMe and other Charitable Campaigns: The Auburn Examiner will only post information for charitable campaigns with the both confirmation and consent of the party or parties the campaign is stated to benefit.
+Publishing GoFundMe and other Charitable Campaigns: The Auburn Examiner will only post information for charitable campaigns with both confirmation and consent of the party or parties the campaign is stated to benefit.

 Publishing Identities: The Auburn Examiner relies on the SPJ ethical standard when it comes to publishing the identity of an individual involved in an incident we are covering.
 “Private people have a greater right to control information about themselves than public figures and others who seek power, influence, or attention.”
 This includes but is not limited to victims of crimes, suspects, or persons of interest that have not been charged, and individuals under investigation.
 Unless in a leadership position, the Auburn Examiner does not consider first responders, teachers, government employees, or health care providers to be public figures.